sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 [tsfep-release time="-1"]

+* **Improved:** WordPress 6.5 removed the pointer cursor from labels.
+To make it clear again that inflections and synonyms are clickable, they now display a tiny border on-hover to indicate this affordance.
+* **Fixed:** Resolved an issue where API requests didn't resolve when creating a new posts via the Block Editor (this regressed in WordPress 6.4).
 * **Fixed:** Resolved an issue where a dependency was missing from the Block Editor (lodash), the analyser no longer automatically updated.

 ### 1.5.3